 - Just the fact that Superman punches someone on the big screen for the first time in years is cause for celebration for some (one of the complaints about Superman Returns was that it lacked fighting displays of his powers).

-- Though it may be edited in the third trailer, but Zod's full-on Badass Boast is just awesome.
+- It may be edited in the third trailer, but Zod's full-on Badass Boast is just awesome.

 - After the previous trailers focused on the emotional depth of the movie, the fourth trailer focuses on the superpowered spectacle accompanied by Guitars of War.